 The Voluntary Protection Programs (VPP) National Special Government Employee (SGE) Award recognizes an SGE who epitomizes and exhibits exceptional support, time, effort, and action in VPP, setting him/her apart from other SGEs.
 The person selected is actively involved in volunteer activities that benefit the VPP and its stakeholders, and demonstrates outstanding commitment to the partnership ideals of the VPP.
-The first annual SGE of the Year was awarded by Assistant Secretary Edwin G. Foulke, Jr. at the 2005 National Conference of the Voluntary Protection Programs Participants' Association (VPPPA).
+The first annual SGE of the Year was awarded by Then-Assistant Secretary Edwin G. Foulke, Jr. at the 2005 National Conference of the Voluntary Protection Programs Participants' Association (VPPPA).
 The award will be given on an annual basis.

 Winner: Kathy Spanjer, CSP, Schneider Electric, Lincoln, Nebraska